bitionaire/el-bombillo/README.md

 <i>The muchacho we trust!</i>
 </p>

-Maybe you're asking yourself who's _we_ and why we're doing this?
+Maybe you're asking yourself who's _we_ and why are we doing this?
 We're just some enthusiastic software developpers and we as a group decided to explore the benefits and proper use of _Microservices_ and _Continuous delivery_.
 We'll achieve our goal together and we need a greenfield project we can play around with.
 That'll be _El Bombillo_.

 ## List of possible features